kishlayamishra02/icebrag/icebrag-10day-plan.md

 # Icebrag: 10-Day Development Plan

-This is your complete step-by-step guide to building Icebrag from scratch.
+This is our complete step-by-step guide to building Icebrag from scratch.
 Everyone should follow this, and we'll get from zero to a fully launched app in 10 days.

 ## Your Team